indykiss/DataStructures-Algos/Patterns.md

 DFS: Use a recursive stack to hold things
+Duck the recursive stack.
+Good for going deep

 var dfs = function(root) {
     // if we can't prove, default to opposite